Which type of milk should I drink?

 Rice milk is made from rice.
 It is naturally lower in protein and calcium than regular milk.
 Rice milk is lactose-free and suitable for vegetarians and vegans.
 If you are choosing rice milk, choose one that has been fortified with calcium and protein.
 Rice milk is not recommended for children due to its low protein and calcium content.

-Nut milks (unless fortified) are typically much lower in calcium and protein than cow’s milk, and are also lower in saturated fat and energy (kilojoules).
+Nut milks, like almond (unless fortified) are typically much lower in calcium and protein than cow’s milk, and are also lower in saturated fat and energy (kilojoules).
 They are lactose free – so are suitable for people with lactose intolerance.
-Nut milks are an option for vegans, who do not eat dairy foods, but the Australian Dietary Guidelines recommend vegans have calcium-fortified products and seek advice from a health professional about whether they need to take supplements.
+Nut milks are an option for those following a vegan diet, so do not eat dairy foods, but the Australian Dietary Guidelines recommend those avoiding animal foods have calcium-fortified products, and seek advice from a health professional about whether they need to take supplements.
 Nut milks are not equivalent to a handful of whole nuts as ‘milks’ contain less than 10% nuts.